 First things first – have you ever wondered what Bitcoin mining actually means?
 If you’re not already invested in the subject, chances are that you’ve heard the term thrown around here and there, but you’ve never had an opportunity to really delve into its meaning.
 If that’s the case, you’ll find a short explanation in this paragraph.

 Essentially, Bitcoin mining is the process of creating bitcoins by means of solving complicated mathematical problems, such as finding a code (called: The key) from 2256 possibilities.
 Wait… Can you imagine?
-A set of numbers from 1.1579209 × 1077 combinations?
+A set of numbers from 1.1579209 × 1077 combinations (our combination calculator can help you find out how we arrived at this number)?
 Once somebody finds the key, the transaction is considered verified and gives new bitcoins as a reward to the party who resolved the puzzle.
 That’s how new bitcoins come into circulation.

 So what’s the catch?
 Well, it’s pretty simple.
 The problems that are solved to extract bitcoins are so complex that they require massive amounts of computing power; thus, electricity.
-Mining machines (application-specific integrated circuits, or ASICs) consume so much power that, if relying on fossil fuels, they can cause significant air pollution which, in the age of the raising awareness about global warming, has led to some major controversies.
-On top of that, it has been noted that given the relatively short lifespan of most dedicated machines, crypto mining can generate quite a lot of electro-waste.
+Mining machines (application-specific integrated circuits, or ASICs) consume so much power that, if relying on fossil fuels, they can cause significant air pollution, which, in the age of the raising awareness about global warming, has led to some major controversies.
+On top of that, it has been noted that given the relatively short lifespan of most dedicated machines,.

 How does this calculator work?